instrumaniak/music/_posts/2014-11-30-making-of-instrumania.md

 title: Making of the Album - instrumania
 ---

-Instrumania (2014) is an electronic music album, composed/produced by Raziur Rahman.
+[Instrumania](//raziurrahman.bandcamp.com/album/instrumania) (2014) is an electronic music album, composed/produced by Raziur Rahman.
 It's more of a concept album and it's difficult to pin it down to any particular musical genre as a whole.
 But I can say that the music in this album draws influences from progressive rock, metal, classical music both eastern and western, jazz and film-score/sound-tracks.
 The abstract quality of the music of this album is quite noticeable.
 In this post I will be talking about ideas behind the production process and share lots of screenshots to give you a better view of the making of this album.
 <!--more-->

+<iframe seamless="" src="https://bandcamp.com/EmbeddedPlayer/album=4064667473/size=large/bgcol=ffffff/linkcol=0687f5/transparent=true/" style="border: 0; height: 1036px; width: 600px;"><a href="http://raziurrahman.bandcamp.com/album/instrumania">instrumania by Raziur Rahman</a></iframe><br/>

 ## A little talk about the concept behind it